akononovicius/physRisk-content-repository/articles/2018/fb-contest.md

 In [Fig. 1](#fig1) we observe an interesting pattern: the curve seems to saturate twice.
 This observation is simply, because most of the people sleep at night.
-The first saturation occurs at midnight of the first day.
+The first saturation occurs at midnight of the first day (vertical gridlines correspond to the midnights).
 The diffusion resumes the next day until the true saturation is reached over the next few days.

 ![Fraction of guess 5 comments]({filename}/uploads/2018/fb-comm-frac.png "The